 What are Homeowners’ Association Fees for?

 The easiest way to understand HOA fees is to think of the maintenance cost of your condo.
 Usually, the cost of association fees is directly related to how upscale a condominium is.
 Given that multiple families and individuals opt for condo living, these parties are expected to contribute to maintaining common parts of the area.
-This includes spots such as the parking area, elevators, amenities, and the condo façade.
+This includes spots such as the parking area, elevators, various amenities, and the condo façade.
 The upkeep of such areas are not covered by lease, hence the need for association dues.

 Moreover, whenever the establishment needs to be improved or developed, for instance to renovate the fitness area or to repair the elevators, the community may also be asked to pay extra assessment.
 This means that HOA fees may vary over time, so it is advisable that you keep up with any changes that the establishment may put into effect.
 After all, keep in mind that association fees are about both the maintenance and development of quality condo life.